givemepower8/Phaser3Practices/docs/COC.md

 Unlocked at Unlocked at TH 7.

-20 housing space, attack speed 1.25s, move speed: 16, range: 3 tile
+20 housing space, attack speed 1.25s, move speed: 16, range: 3 tiles

 No preferred target.

 Strength: Splash damage radius 0.3, immune to ground troop, great in clan castle and war.

-Weakness:
+Weakness: If the base layout is not condensed, dragon may get distracted and circle around.

 | Level | DpS | DpA   | HP    | Cost   | Research Cost | Laboratory | Research Time |
 | ----- | --- | ----- | ----- | ------ | ------------- | ---------- | ------------- |